 Her collaborative project “Urban Palisades: Technology in the Making of Santa Fe, Mexico City,” which interrogates the role of technologies in cementing socioeconomic segregation in contemporary Mexico City was recently launched as part of the Center for the Humanities’ Divided City Initiative.

-Professor Montaño will be teaching the 2023 Exploration Course: Set in Stone?
+Professor Montaño teaches our Exploration Course: Set in Stone?
 Monuments, Memory & Public History.